jrycw/ezp2p/docs/contexts/select.md

-# pl.select()
+# df.select()
-`pl.select([..])` is a powerful selection tool that allows you to select one or more columns and perform operations on them in parallel.
+`df.select([..])` is a powerful selection tool that allows you to select one or more columns and perform operations on them in parallel.
 This includes the ability to create new columns as part of your selection process.

 ## Setup
 ```python